mt5h/ContainerDirectRouting/README.md

 ## Changelogs

-- This version set a cookie and match that into treafik.
+- This version need a cookie and match that into treafik.
+- Your home app must set a cookie into the client with the name of the instance (Cookie: instace=minion-1)
 - No path matching needed.
 No rewritring.
 - The examples sets everything up correctly
+- Added the mock-home app to test redirects in case of cookie missing or wrong.
+- In the docker file you can set your app fallback url when the container is missing
 - Test with:

 ```bash